Dialogue to Action

 “There’s no such thing as a conflict that can’t be ended.
 They’re created and sustained by human beings, they can be ended by human beings."
 Senator George Mitchell

-- The School for Peace was the first peace organization in Israel to work with academic institutions and has developed ongoing courses in four leading universities and a number of colleges.
+- The first peace organization in Israel to develop academic courses at leading universities

-- The Youth Encounters Workshop, the SFP’s first and ongoing program, has brought more than 30,000 Palestinian and Jewish high school students together-many for their very first encounter with ‘the other’- for 3 days of facilitated, stereotype-breaking meetings and activities.
+- More than 30,000 Palestinian and Jewish high school students together in three-day Youth Encounters, many for their very first encounter with ‘the other’